TexasInstruments/edgeai-tidl-tools/examples/osrt_python/advanced_examples/RGB_YUV_model_conversion/README.md

 ## Introduction

-The intention of this advanced example folder is to describe the steps on how to convert a RGB trained model to accept YUV data as input.
+The intention of this example is to describe the steps on how to convert a RGB trained model to accept YUV data as input.

 You can refer to [Extending support for other colorspaces section](../../../../scripts/README.md#extending-support-for-other-colorspaces) for more information on handling different color spaces

 ## Usage

-The usage are specified for tfite runtime, follow corresponding steps for ONNX runtime

-1. Perform the setup steps as required for setting up the python examples
+1. Perform the setup steps as required (if not done already) for setting up the python examples by following these [steps](../../../../README.md#setup)

 2. Follow the steps to generate YUV data from input jpg image